 It is in this gorgeous piazza where there is much to explore- from restaurants, Bars and wineries to medieval shops and towers.
 Definitely worth a visit!

 Thanks to Debora Bresciani for this guest post.
-Debora is keen to show travelers a new side of Tuscany.
-Above all, in regards to Arezzo, she is excited to show gems such as Casa Vasari, Cappella Bacci, San Francesco Church, Roman amphitheater, Museo Archeologico, MUMEC etc. to tourists who take the offbeat route in Tuscany.
-Consider booking a tour with her on your visit!
+Debora encourages travelers to see Casa Vasari, Cappella Bacci, San Francesco Church, Roman amphitheater, Museo Archeologico and MUMEC in the city of Arezzo!
 Follow her on Instagram.